whoami15/php-design-patterns/design-patterns/design-patterns.md

 ## Creational

+### Abstract Factory

+It solves the problem of creating entire product families without specifying their concrete classes.

+### Builder

+It allows constructing complex objects step by step.

 ### Factory

 It is used when you need to build (not create) an object and use it many times as necessary.